Liverpool Lime Street railway station: Main line station

 The main line station, known as Liverpool Lime Street High Level (station code: LIV) is covered by the vast iron and glass roofs dating from the 1870s.
 The north train shed is fronted by a 1871 French Château styled building, occupied by the Radisson RED Liverpool Hotel.
 The hotel was scheduled to open in the first quarter of 2022.

 Platforms 1 to 5 are shorter than 6 to 10, the latter dealing mainly with long-distance services to London, Birmingham, Leeds, Sheffield and Norwich.
-Access to platforms 1–5 is through a ticket inspection barrier similar to airport passport control, while former platform 7 was gated with the creation of new shops and facilities.
+Access to platforms 1–5 is through a ticket inspection barrier, while former platform 7 was gated with the creation of new shops and facilities.
 Former platforms 8 and 9 were still open.

 In 2009, new buildings were erected in the old "cab road" area between former platforms 7 and 8.
 Until the 2018 station remodelling, these housed customer lounges, the Virgin Trains customer service point and an ATM; there were retail units which had coffee shops amongst the units.